bmurmann/EE628/5_Design/4_Layout/sg13g2_io_bm_hacks.md

   * Added required `heatres` and `polyres` layers to RPPD layout
   * Deleted `substrate` layer (to avoid unmatched PTAP1 instances in LVS)

+* In oas file, IOPadAnalog/Clamp_N20N0D
+  * Added required `heatres` and `polyres` layers to RPPD layout
+  * Added `heattrans` layer on NMOS HV devices; this seems to be used to distinguish between NMOS and NMOS RF for HV devices.
+Without this layer, the LVS finds both types.

+  * In oas file, IOPadAnalog/Clamp_P20N0D
+  * Added required `heatres` and `polyres` layers to RPPD layout
+  * Added `heatrans` layer on PMOS HV devices; this seems to be used to distinguish between PMOS and PMOS RF for HV devices.
+Without this layer, the LVS finds both types.